CodeEquality/codeequality.github.io/_posts/2014-03-04-introduction-to-coding-weekend-camp.md

 We are limiting this session to 30 people only, but we will have waiting lists, so don't hesitate to put your name in!

-We do ask for a RM20 registration fee.
-At the end of the class, you may decide to have it refunded to you, or not.
+##How much does this event cost?
+It's free!
+However, we do require a RM20 fee for registration, which will be refunded once you have completed the course.

 ##How do I sign up?
 Just fill out this online form (<strong>soon to come, please check back next week</strong>) and we will email you with a confirmation of your seat in this course!
 We will notify you and put you on the waiting list if all seats have been taken.